In Belgium EHFCN has several members:

 - The National Institute for Health and Disability Insurance (RIZIV/INAMI)

 - The Intermutualistic College (CIN/NIC)

-The Control Office of the mutual health funds and the national unions of mutual health funds was created in 1990.
-It is a public interest institution under the guardianship of the Ministry of Social Affairs.
+The Control Office of the Mutual Health Funds and the National Unions of Mutual Health Funds was created in 1990.
+It is a public interest institution under the supervision of the Ministry of Social Affairs.
 A mutual health fund is a private non-profit association of individuals aiming at promoting the physical, psychological and social well-being, within a spirit of providence, mutual assistance and solidarity.

-It is managed by a Council, composed by a chairman and six members named by the King for a renewable period of six years: two members chosen among the civil servants of the National Institute for sickness and disability insurances; one member designated by the Banking and Financial Commission; three members chosen on behalf of their legal, social, financial or actuarial skills.
+The Control Office is managed by a Council, composed by a chairman and six members named by the King for a renewable period of six years: two members chosen among the civil servants of the National Institute for Health and Disability Insurance; four members chosen on behalf of their legal, social, financial or actuarial skills.

-Besides taking part in the execution of the compulsory insurance, the mutual health funds must at least organise a service of free or complementary insurance in order to intervene financially in favour of their members in the cost for prevention and treatment of sickness and invalidity, or allow benefits in case of disablement or when the situation is such that the physical, mental or social welfare can be improved.
+Besides taking part in the execution of the compulsory insurance, the mutual health funds must at least organize one service of complementary insurance in order to intervene financially in favor of their members in the cost for prevention and treatment of sickness and invalidity, or grant benefits in case of disablement or when the situation is such that the physical, mental or social welfare can be improved.
 Additionally, they must supply aid, information, guidance and assistance in order to improve the physical, mental or social welfare.